rstradling/smf-crate/README.md

-  (def smf-data (create-smf "<category>" "<name of service>" "<version>" "run command" "user" "group")) (install-smf-service session smf-data "<remote location of smf file>" <true|false>) ;; Please see the source code for options that can be passed in and overridden ;; Also note that the true or false parameter represents whether to remove the ;; temporary file on exit of the application or not.
+  (def smf-data (create-smf "<category>" "<name of service>" "<version>" "run command" "user" "group")) (install-smf-service session smf-data "<remote location of smf file>" <true|false>) ;; Please see the source code for options that can be passed in and overridden ;; for smf-data.
+  ;; Also note that the true or false parameter for install-smf-service ;; represents whether to remove the
+  ;; temporary file on exit of the application or not.
 ```